sergei-mironov/htvm/README.md

 HTVM
 ====

+**Both HTVM and TVM are under development.
+While TVM is somewhat stable, we don't recommend to use HTVM in applications currently.
+[GitHub repository](https://github.com/grwlf/htvm) may contain newer version of HTVM.**

 HTVM is a library which provides Haskell runtime and experimental frontend for [TVM](https://tvm.ai/about) the Machine Learning framework.

-**Both HTVM and TVM are under development.
-While TVM is somewhat stable, we don't recommend to use HTVM in applications currently**

-**[GitHub repository](https://github.com/grwlf/htvm) may contain newer version of HTVM**

 TVM in a nutshell
 -----------------